EDUCATION

 The higher acidity found in white koji-based or kimoto sake pairs with tangy acidity characteristic of fresh goat cheese or chevre.
 Try Mutsu Hassen Pink label, Izumibashi Kurotonbo.

 Think of Koshu style aged sake like a sherry.
-The strong carmelized notes and bold savory flavors create a harmonious combinations with hard cheese.
+The strong caramelized notes and bold savory flavors create a harmonious combinations with hard cheese.
 Full-flavored selections like aged Gouda or semi-hard Comte.
 The nutty complexity of both the cheese and sake are a dynamic match.

-Aged Yamahai, Junmai
+• Aged Yamahai, Junmai x Aged Cheese

 Nutty cheeses like young manchego, gruyere, aged gouda pair with nama sake that often have similar nutty undertones of hazelnut or macadamia nut aromas.
 Try Born Junmai Daiginjo, Noguchi, Kikusui Nama Genshu.

-Though there are different levels of cloudiness to nigori sake, they will all have some rice solids cresting more texture and slight sweetness that holds up to the intense and sometimes pungent nature of washed-rind cheese like epoisses.
+Though there are different levels of cloudiness to nigori sake, they will all have some rice solids creating more texture and slight sweetness that holds up to the intense and sometimes pungent nature of washed-rind cheese like epoisses.